smithc36-tcd/hpc-group/assignment_two/report.md

 OpenMP flag:`-fopenmp`

-**3.How do you run the OpenMP code on Dardel?
+**3. How do you run the OpenMP code on Dardel?
 What flags did you set?**

 ```bash
 export OMP_NUM_THREADS=4
 srun -n 1 ./hello_world.out
 ```

-**4.How many different ways can the number of threads in OpenMP be changed?
+**4. How many different ways can the number of threads in OpenMP be changed?
 Which are they?**

 Here are three ways.